DouglasOrr/DouglasOrr.github.io/src/2021-10-training-objectives/4-value/article.md

 \hat{a} = \mathrm{argmax}_a \, \left[ \, f(x) \right]_a
 \end{equation\*}

-This is called a _greedy_ policy, because it greedily chooses the best-looking option.
+This is a _greedy_ policy, because it greedily chooses the best-looking option.

 Greedy policies like this suffer from a problem - it is easy for them to get stuck during training.
-Imagine we have a set of images that look quite similar to our network.
+Imagine we have a set of images that look quite similar to our model.
 After training a few images, "dog" has value 0.2, while "horse" still has an initial value 0.1.
 Using the greedy policy above, we would always choose "dog", and may not discover that "horse" has a much higher value for some of these images.
-This problem is a lack of exploration - since we always exploit our current best prediction we don't explore possibilities that may be even better.
+The problem is a lack of exploration - since we always exploit our current best prediction we don't explore possibilities that may be even better.

 To address this, we can add random exploration.
-The simplest way is to randomly choose either to follow the greedy policy above or a simple uniform random policy.
+The simplest method is to randomly choose either to follow the greedy policy above or a uniform random policy.
 This is called an _epsilon-greedy_ policy.

 \begin{equation}
 \hat{a} =